aaronbloomfield/ccc/hws/intro/index.md

 [Sample.java](Sample.java)
 ([html](Sample.java.html)) file for you to use.

 **C/C++:** Boost is installed, as well as the openssl library.
 There are many great things about C and C++, but be careful if you pursue this langage -- we think this will give you a real headache if you try to implement it in C or C++.
+The compiler is `gcc` or `g++`.

 ## File format